roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Well, usually there aren't this many people watching, " John said, "but, yeah, otherwise, this is about normal.
 Sometimes I'd rather watch her cum than cum myself."

  "I can see why," Jack said, slapping her breast and watching it bounce in response.
-Report_Story #2